 The Community Preservation Act (CPA), MGL Chapter 44B, was signed into law in 2000.
-The CPA Statute allows Massachusetts municipalities to adopt a property tax surcharge of up to 3%, the revenues from which are matched by state funds, with higher matches eligible to communities that adopt CPA at the highest level (3%).
+The CPA Statute allows Massachusetts municipalities to adopt a property tax surcharge of up to 3%, the revenues from which are matched by state funds, with higher matches eligible to communities that adopt the CPA at the highest level (3%).
 The purpose of CPA is to fund community preservation projects and initiatives in the areas of community housing, historic preservation, open space conservation, and outdoor recreation.

-Manchester citizens adopted the CPA in 2005 with a local surcharge of 0.5%, which has since been increased, as further described below.
-The surcharge is currently at 3%, which provides the Town with the greatest level of state funds possible, but will be reduced to 1.5% beginning in Fiscal Year (FY) 2016 per results of the town election in May 2015.
+Manchester citizens adopted the CPA in 2005 with a local surcharge of 0.5%.
+The surcharge was increased to 3% in 2015 and then reduced to 1.5% beginning in Fiscal Year (FY) 2016 where it has remained since.